kev-allen/email-templates/README.md

 # email-templates
 This is boilerplate code for email designers.
-Email developers understand the challenges to make email render, and it can also be a challenge to code the HTML that is required to make the email render.
+Email developers understand the challenges to make email render properly in all the email clients, and it can also be a challenge to code the HTML that is required to make the email render.
 Here are a collection of email templates that I have started and utilize for my email design projects.
+They are written using an HTML syntax that will produce the best possible results for email rendering.